joecawley/Masa-Wiki/docs/litematica/index.md

     link: "./advanced-features/easy-place"
   - icon: 🛠
     title: Configuration
-    details: See all configuration options with description and some exmaples.
+    details: See all configuration options with descriptions and some exmaples.
     link: "./configuration/generic"
 ---